Have you ever paid for a long-term gym membership only to stop using it after a few weeks? You know, when you lost your gym motivation?

 Ok, so anyways, you might be looking for a way to consistently maintain a workout schedule, week in and week out.
 Here’s the one that has worked for me.

-How to Find Motivation to Work Out Consistently (And Save Money, Too)
+How to Find Consistent Gym Motivation (And Save Money, Too)

 - Commit to a steady, weekly workout schedule (I suggest 3-4 times per week, but at least 2).